Artificial Intelligence in Industry: New Services and Applications

 Most of the large Spanish corporations have already begun the deployment of AI solutions, mostly pilots and concept tests.
 A tiny percentage claims to have obtained good results already.
 Many of them, however, are drifting through the AI sea without a roadmap.

-Let us know other applications of artificial intelligence in the industry and explore what ennomotive has to offer.
+Let us know other applications of artificial intelligence in your industry and explore what ennomotive has to offer in this field.
+You are also welcome to join our community of engineers to continue learning and competing in challenges.

 - Józwiak, L. Advanced mobile and wearable systems.
 Microprocessors and Microsystems 50 (2017), 202 – 221.